 Lawyers or Kruze

 Lawyers and accountants like Kruze can be an excellent conduit to angels and seed funds.
 We work with ‘em all day long, we know who the good ones are.
-We know who might be interested in your market or what you are building, and so also look to your lawyer and accountant for intros.
+These types of providers know who might be interested in your market or what you are building, and so also look to your lawyer and accountant for intros.
 They are not going to get your company funded for you, but they can make a few intros to help you out.
-So, I hope that helps.
-Good luck, happy hunting on the investor front, and looking forward to seeing what you are building.
-If you have questions, we are here to help.